-The north face of the Eiger shoots up nearly 6,000 feet in the sky like a vertical dagger of limestone and ice.
+The North Face of the Eiger shoots up nearly 6,000 feet in the sky like a vertical dagger of limestone and ice.
 It is a classic symbol of the Swiss Alps, and also the perils that can accompany the sport of mountaineering; having claimed the lives of more than 60 climbers to date, the north face is so dangerous that it’s sometimes called the Mordwand — German for “Death Wall.”
 It was first scaled in 1938 over the course of three days, securing the climbers who achieved it — Heinrich Harrer, Anderl Heckmair, Fritz Kasparek and Wiggerl Vörg — a place in the history books of modern mountaineering.
-In February 2007, professional climber Ueli Steck turned the sport on its head when, all alone, he scaled the entire north face in 3 hours and 54 minutes, setting a record for the fastest time ever.
-A year later, he did it again, this time entirely without ropes.
-His astonishing new time: 2:47:33*.
+In November 2015, professional climber Ueli Steck turned the sport on its head when, all alone, he scaled the entire north face in two hours and 22 minutes, setting a record for the fastest time ever.

 * Swiss climber Dani Arnold recently beat Steck’s record time by 19 minutes, though he used ropes and didn’t complete the climb during the winter season, as Steck did.